priyanka10it/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Ans.
+The forEach() method doesn't return anything (undefined).
+Whereas, the map() method utilizes return values and actually returns a new Array of the same size.

 2. What is the difference between a function and a method?

+Ans.Function — A function is a piece of code that is called by name.
+It can be passed data to operate on (i.e. the parameters) and can optionally return data (the return value).
+All data that is passed to a function is explicitly passed.

+Method — A method is a piece of code that is called by a name that is associated with an object.

 3. What is closure?

+Ans.A closure is a function that has access to its outer function scope even after the outer function has returned.
+This means a closure can remember and access variables and arguments of its outer function even after the function has finished.

 4. Describe the four rules of the 'this' keyword.

+Ans.
+Four rules of 'this' keyword:
+Principle 1: Window/Global Object Binding - When in the global scope, the value of “this” will be the window/console Object Principle 2: Implicit Binding - Whenever a preceding dot calls a function, the object before the dot is this.
+Principle 3: New binding - Whenever we use a constructor function, this refers to the specific instance of the object that is created   and returned by the constructor function.
+Principle 4: Explicit binding - Whenever we use JavaScript’s call or apply method, this is explicitly defined.

 5. Why do we need super() in an extended class?

+Ans.The super keyword refers to the parent class.
+It is used to call the constructor of the parent class and to access the parent's properties and methods.

 ## Project Set up